LeenaBhegade/Adding-images-to-Git-Wiki-Pages/README.md

 # Adding-images-to-Git-Wiki-Pages
-Steps by Step Procedure for adding images to Git Wiki Pages
+Step by Step Procedure for adding images to Git Wiki Pages

-1) Copy the git wiki path and clone it as below on the command line
+1) Copy your git project wiki path and clone it as below on the command line

 git clone https://github.com/Username/Repository.wiki.git

-This will clone the wiki in your local machine
+This will clone the wiki on your local machine

 2) Create a folder called images in wiki repository folder on your local machine Copy the required images to this "images" folder

-3) This is the last step where we need to push the changes we made back to the Github.Follow below steps
+3) This is the last step where we need to push the changes to the wiki on Github.Follow below steps on the command line:

+go to the wiki project folder using "cd wikifoldername" and type below commands

 step1: git add --all

 step2: git commit -m "Commit"